The Russian Mafia or Vorami v Zakone (“Thieves-in-Law”) has its origins in the Gulag Prison sytem of the Communist Soviet Union.

 This led to a period of intense killing and violence which lasted until 1996 when the various Underworld figures in the Russian Mafia had consolidated their positions and the Russian State was better able to exert its power and control.

 It was during the 1990s that Russian businessmen hired contract killers to eliminate their competition.

-Today, the Vorami v Zakone has evolved and merged with the world of legitimate business.
+Today, the Vorami v Zakone Thieves In Law have evolved and merged with the world of legitimate business.

 As a result, its criminal activities now focus on maintaining high level Political influence as a means of securing control of business gains made during the era of fierce violence in 1990s Moscow.